 If TANF was previously discontinued due to Time Limits Reached, KEES will not allow staff to approve benefits if a consumer reapplies for TANF benefits.
 If approved for a hardship exemption, as found in KEESM 2243 1-4, staff must process the application using a 5-part process.
 See Updating TANF Months for SSI Household if the consumer is part of a SSI household.

-Part 1: Use the snipping tool to screenshot the Cash Aid Time Limit Summary page and image the screenshot to the Journaling document type in ImageNow.
+Part 1: Use the snipping tool to screenshot the Cash Aid Time Limit List page and image the screenshot to the Journaling document type in ImageNow.

-Part 2: Manually remove TANF months from the Cash Aid Time Limit Summary page until the TANF Months Used field reaches 22 months.
+Part 2: Manually remove TANF months from the Cash Aid Time Limit List page until the TANF Months Used field reaches 22 months.

 To Remove TANF Time Limit Months: